PG&E urges judge to approve key settlement, faces resistance

 The opposition argued that PG&E’s $11 billion settlement with a group representing about 110 insurers that have already paid claims in the fires threatens to shortchange uninsured and underinsured victims.
 Critics also say the deal would give the company an unfair advantage to gain support for its deeply flawed reorganization plan.

+PG&E’s proposed all-cash payment to the insurers has raised fears that the company won’t have anywhere near enough money to cover all the other claims that have poured in from more than 70,000 victims in fires that erupted during the autumns of 2017 and 2018, killing more than 120 people and destroying nearly 28,000 homes and buildings.

+Attorneys for the fire victims are worried they could end up being forced to accept stock in a financially rehabilitated PG&E that could turn out to be horrible investment.
-Although it didn’t come up Wednesday, Newsom has been pressing PG&E to revise its plan to reserve $13.5 billion to cover fire victims beyond those included in the $11 billion settlement.
-That would match the amount earmarked in the bondholders’ competing proposal.

-PG&E’s plan calls for the victims to get an additional $7.5 billion, not including government agencies with claims.
+Although it didn’t come up in Wednesday’s hearing, Newsom has been pressing PG&E to revise its plan to reserve $13.5 billion to cover fire victims beyond those included in the $11 billion settlement, matching the amount earmarked in the bondholders’ competing proposal.
+PG&E’s plan currently calls for the victims getting an additional $7.5 billion, not including government agencies with claims.

+Newsom may have gained more negotiating leverage with the recent release of an exhaustive report from the California Public Utilities Commission that concluded PG&E repeatedly neglected to maintain a power line blamed for igniting a 2018 fire that nearly wiped out the city of Paradise.

+Although a state wildfire agency had already held PG&E responsible for that deadly blaze, the more extensive findings by the utility’s main regulator could provide Newsom with more fodder to follow through on recent threats to mount a bid to turn the utility into a nonprofit cooperative owned by its customers

 Media reports that PG&E was nearing an agreement to meet Newsom’s demands caused the company’s stock to surge 11% Wednesday to close at $9.47.
 That remains far below a high of $71.57 in September 2017, reached just before the first of the major wildfires erupted and began raising doubts about PG&E’s future.